ezanaay/pytest_bdd_boilerplate/README.md

 ### Create API Key

 1. Create a free elasticsearch trial account if you don't have one yet
-2. Login to your account and go to Stack Management
+2. Login to your account, create an Observability project and go to Stack Management
 3. Click API Keys menu item under 'Security'
 4. Click on 'Create API key' button to create an api key (Type: Personal API key) and copy and save the key